-- Understanding AI: Provides context about the emergence of AI and a framework for public education systems to address it. - Definitions: Explains what generative AI (or "Gen AI") is and is not, and identifies potential opportunities and risks for using AI in public education. - Principles and Values: Lists the guiding principles that OSPI supports, including that uses of AI in public education should be equitable and inclusive, safe and secure, understandable, and purposeful and beneficial. - Guidance: Provides considerations for creating human-centered AI learning environments, implementing AI in student learning, and protecting sensitive and confidential data. - Policy: Details key components of AI usage policies, including acceptable use policies and requiring both human input and review of AI outputs. - Academic Integrity and Al Assistance: Indicates academically honest ways to use Al, how to cite Al, and when using Al could be classified as plagiarism. - Professional Development: Lists the topics and subjects on which local education agencies (LEAs) should provide training.
+- Definitions: Explains what generative AI (or "Gen AI") is and is not, and identifies potential opportunities and risks for using AI in public education. - Principles and Values: Lists the guiding principles that OSPI supports, including that uses of AI in public education should be equitable and inclusive, safe and secure, understandable, and purposeful and beneficial. - Guidance: Provides considerations for creating human-centered Al learning environments, implementing AI in student learning, and protecting sensitive and confidential data. - Policy: Details key components of Al usage policies, including acceptable use policies and requiring both human input and review of Al outputs. - Academic Integrity and AI Assistance: Indicates academically honest ways to use Al, how to cite Al, and when using Al could be classified as plagiarism. - Professional Development: Lists the topics and subjects on which local education agencies (LEAs) should provide training.

-How to Use This Guidance  🔾 🔾
+How to Use This Guidance